A Bird's Eye View of Nonlinear System Identification: Choice of Model Class

 In order to facilitate discussions about structure selection and parameter estimation, it will be convenient to choose a working model class.
 Although most of what will be said is applicable to any model class, in what follows we shall consider the class of NARMAX models \citep{che_bil/89}

 where $e(k)$ accounts for uncertainties and possible noise.
 Also $n_y,~n_u$ and $n_e$ are the maximum lags in each variable, and $d\ge 1$ is the pure delay.
 The function $F$ can be any nonlinear function, such as a neural network, radial basis function, rational or polynomial, each of which determines a different model class.
 For the sake of discussion, in what follows $F^\ell [\cdot]$ will be a polynomial with nonlinearity degree $\ell$.
+To estimate the pure delay $d$ is both important and challenging in the context of system identification \citep{alv_eal/17}.